hakemz91/WSLRAG/README.md

 ## Ingested Files Logging

 Each time you run the ingestion, a list of ingested file names are logged into file_done_ingested.log file.
 This is useful if you forgot whether you ingested certain files already or not.
-However, note that over time, the list can be so huge like maybe thousands, that it will be slow to open the file.
+However, again, note that over time, the list can be so huge like maybe thousands, that it will be slow to open the file.
 So you can delete that file occasionally and it will be rebuilded next time you ingest files.

 ## How to reset the vector database